 Below we answer these questions and more by giving you an overview of the sponsors – kit, shirt and sleeve sponsors – of the 2021/2022 Premier League clubs.
 We also take a look at the league’s official partners.

-Similar to last season, Nike sponsors four teams: Brighton and three of the traditional top six teams with Liverpool, Chelsea and Tottenham.
+Similar to the last two seasons, Nike sponsors four teams: Brighton, since 2014, and three of the traditional top six teams with Liverpool, Chelsea and Tottenham.

-So only three teams have switched brands for the 2021/2022 season.
-Norwich from Erreà to Joma and Newcastle and Wolves from respectively Puma and Adidas to Castore.
+So only two teams switched brands for the 2022/2023 season.
+Aston Villa from Kappa to Castore and Crystal Palace from Puma to Macron.

 |Team||Kit Sponsor||Buy it from Amazon (Affiliate Link)|